 In February 2019, CPJ conducted an advocacy and solidarity mission to Bratislava, and met with the office of the special prosecutors in charge of the Kuciak investigation and Ministry of Interior officials.
 CPJ urged Slovak officials to expedite charges against all parties involved in Kuciak’s murder.

-On March 14, special prosecutors announced in a press conference in Bratislava that they had charged Kočner on March 8 with ordering the murder of Kuciak, Slovak daily newspaper Sme reported.
-Kočner has been in detention on unrelated financial fraud charges since June 2018, according to news reports.
+On March 14, 2019, special prosecutors announced in a press conference in Bratislava that they had charged Kočner on March 8 with ordering the murder of Kuciak, Slovak daily newspaper Sme reported.
+Kočner had been in detention on unrelated financial fraud charges since June 2018, according to news reports.

 On October 21, 2019, the Special Prosecutor’s Office announced that it indicted four people, including Kočner, in the killing, media reported.
-The other suspects named in the indictment are Alena Zsuzová, who was identified previously as AZ), Miroslav Marček and Tomáš Szabó.
-Reports said that prosecutors believe Kočner was the mastermind, Zsuzová acted as a middleman, ordering the murder, and Marček acted as a driver for the shooter, his cousin and former police officer Szabó.
+The other suspects named in the indictment were Alena Zsuzsová, who was identified previously as A.Z.), Miroslav Marček, and Tomáš Szabó.
+Reports said that prosecutors believe Kočner was the mastermind, Zsuzsová acted as a middleman, ordering the murder, and Marček acted as a driver for the shooter, his cousin and former police officer Szabó.

 The spokesperson for the Special Prosecutor’s Office, Jana Tökölyová, told the TASR news agency that her office filed an indictment to the specialized criminal court in Pezinok.

 In a statement, a spokesperson said that the four suspects could face life in prison on six charges, including pre-meditated murder, Reuters reported.
-All four are in custody, according to Kuciak’s paper.
+All four were in custody, according to Kuciak’s paper.

 Kuciak was the first journalist killed in relation to his work in Slovakia.